m-heim/Npc/README.md

 Any contributions in any way appreciated.

 How to:
-- preferred way to contribute is via vscode in windows with wsl or simply in linux.
+- recommended way to contribute is via vscode in windows with wsl or simply in linux.
 If you want to use another IDE do so as you wish though.
+The advantages are that the workflow is setup already.
 - the settings and extensions are provided in .vscode

 Would really appreciate to see a pull request from you